helixbass/ad-hok/README.md

 #### Background

 Recompose's approach is an elegant, highly composable way of building up logic out of small "building blocks" (in its case, higher-order components).
-Once I saw how clearly it expressed the separation between different pieces of functionality and the dependencies between them, it made writing class components look like an unappealing structure where you just have a flat set of methods and have to work hard to trace the dependencies between them
+Once I saw how clearly it expressed the separation between different pieces of functionality and the dependencies between them, it made writing class components look like an unappealing structure where you just have a "flat" set of methods and have to work hard to trace the dependencies between them

 #### Enter hooks